-Indonesia's Food Law No. 18/2012 is a comprehensive regulation covering all food and food products.
+Indonesia's Food Law No. 18/2012, amended by Law No. 6/2023 (Article 64) is a comprehensive regulation covering all food and food products.
 An unofficial English translation of the Food Law can be viewed at the following link.